 - 83 presentations were made at ten regional meetings held in 9 locations throughout B.C. including: Victoria, Courtenay, Prince George, Kelowna, Kamloops, Cranbrook, Terrace, Surrey and Vancouver (two meetings were held)

 - 108 submissions, 19 replies (representing 26 organizations) and 94 emails were received

-The written submissions from phase one have been posted online.
+The written submissions from phase one are available online.

 - 49 email submissions were received

-The written submissions from phase two have been posted online.
+The written submissions from phase two are available online.

 Input leads to action:

-The input will be considered, alongside further targeted consultations with key stakeholder groups, and inform government’s decisions on the report’s recommendations and subsequent amendments to the Code.
+The input was considered, alongside further targeted consultations with key stakeholder groups, and informed government’s decisions on the report’s recommendations and subsequent amendments to the Code.